 - I’ll get serious about vocational training in high school for skilled trades, software programming and engineering.

 - I’ll support high-quality teacher training and eliminate high-stakes testing.

 - I'll fulfill our state's promise to retired teachers by supporting a real cost of living adjustment.

-- And, I’ll start paying our teachers like the professionals they are with a $5,000 compensation or tuition reimbursement opportunity.
+- I’ll start paying our teachers like the professionals they are with a $5,000 compensation or tuition reimbursement opportunity.
 Better pay.
 Better teachers.
 And, that makes smarter kids.

 Complicated issues need real leaders, not politicians.
 Leaders who value education over re-election.
 For me, education is a right, a top priority, worth the investment and starts with great teachers.
 We need leaders willing to do right and risk the consequences.